Second United States Army: World War II

-Although the Second Army did not fight overseas during World War II, it earned distinction as a training army, preparing nearly one million men to fight.
-In June 1944, the Army reconstituted the World War I Second Army that had served with the AEF, and consolidated it with the existing Second Army in order to perpetuate the lineage and honors of the World War I unit.
 During World War II, Second Army trained 11 corps, 55 divisions, and 2,000 smaller units of all arms and services, totaling almost a million men, for employment in all theaters of operation.

 Post-World War II

-Second Army continued its training role after the war.
-In June 1946, Second Army moved its headquarters to Baltimore, Maryland, as one of six Continental Armies under the Army Ground Forces.
+In June 1946, Second Army was reformed from Headquarters Third Service Command at Baltimore, Maryland.
+It became one of six Continental Armies under the Army Ground Forces.
 Second Army encompassed the seven states of Delaware, Kentucky, Maryland, Ohio, Pennsylvania, Virginia, and West Virginia, and the District of Columbia.
 In June 1947, Second Army Headquarters moved to Fort George G. Meade, Maryland.
 On 1 January 1957, the Army redesignated Second Army as Second United States Army, as one of the six Zone of Interior Armies of the United States.
-Second U.S. Army supported multi-purpose missions of command, operations, training and provisions of administrative and logistical services to ensure the continued operational readiness of its assigned combat and support units in the active Army, Army Reserves and National Guard.
+Second U.S. Army commanded, supervised operations, trained and provided administrative and logistical services to ensure the continued operational readiness of its assigned combat and support units in the active Army, Army Reserves and National Guard.

 At the height of the Cold War, Second U.S. Army helped mobilize forces for potential conflict.
 During the Berlin Crisis of 1961, Second U.S. Army mobilized 39 National Guard and Army Reserve units in the seven state area and eight Army Reserve units from other Army areas.
 During the Cuban Missile Crisis, Second U.S. Army deployed 41 units, which comprised more than 5,700 military personnel.

 Reorganizations within the U.S. Army led to Second U.S. Army being inactivated twice from 1966 to 1995.
 On 1 January 1966, First and Second U.S. Armies merged, resulting in the inactivation of Second U.S. Army.
 In July 1983, Second U.S. Army reactivated at Fort Gillem, Georgia, and assumed responsibility for Reserve Component matters in seven states and two territories formerly belonging to First Army.
 In July 1995, First Army left Fort Meade, Maryland, and reorganized at Fort Gillem, upon the inactivation of Second U.S. Army.